seznam/szn-select/README.md

 files.

-The loader automatically chooses the bundle that has the best compatibility with the current browser.
+The loader automatically chooses the bundle that has the best compatibility with the current browser (modern browsers use smaller bundles).
 By default the loader loads the implementation from `unpkg.com`.
-This may be overridden by adding the following attributes to the loader's `<script>` element:
+This may be overridden by adding the following attributes to the `<script>` element used include the loader (as stated above, this may be a bundle):

 * `data-szn-select--loader-urls--package` - specifies the base URL where all
   the package's files are available.
 This can be overridden for specific cases